 Thirdly, stop assuming!
 Assumptions are one of the most limiting things we can do to other people.
 They bypass any lived experiences or alternative perspectives.
 Misinformation perpetuated by assumptions is very toxic.

 And finally, be open.
 Openness to learning and accepting all people is one of the most inclusive approaches to life and will set you up as a decent human, which we would all like to be.
 Having an open mind enables you to respect people who have different sexualities, gender identities, likes and dislikes – the list is exponential.
-Be open to differences in life, and life beyond gender binaries, and if you discover something that you dislike, or find challenging or confusing, acknowledge that it is not necessarily something for you to confront or change.
+Be open to differences in life, and if you discover something that you dislike, or find challenging or confusing, acknowledge that it is not necessarily something for you to confront or change.

 As actor and activist George Takei so beautifully put it: “We should indeed keep calm in the face of difference, and live our lives in a state of inclusion and wonder at the diversity of humanity”.